 When you stay at any of the lodges or camps you can participate in a variety of activities to get to know the people, aid vital conservation work and give back to the community which makes the Kwandwe experience possible.

 Planting Spekboom is an important guest initiative - it’s a type of thicket vegetation that is native to the Eastern Cape and prolific on Kwandwe Private Game Reserve.
-One of the top five carbon-storing vegetations on the planet, helping to plant Spekboom is a great way to offset your carbon footprint.
+If you're thinking of how to travel sustainably, helping to plant Spekboom is a great way to offset your carbon footprint - it's one of the top five carbon-storing vegetations on the planet!
 You can also offer your expertise, skills, and time by reading stories during the preschool morning, helping in the vegetable garden, assisting at the afternoon homework club, or offering basic computer training for children and staff.

 Track Desert-Adapted Rhino at Desert Rhino Camp